 Kate Staples, a former GB athlete who is known to millions as ‘Zodiac’ on TV’s Gladiators, has worked with children for years and runs Athletics Academies with schools.
 She commented, “Kids are never happier than when given the licence to run around.
 It is absolutely in their nature to want and need to too.

 She added, “Stifling that is a bad thing.
 Speaking as a mother of three, we need them to exert themselves and burn off energy!
 Allowing a child to become sedentary will simply deplete their natural energy levels and that will affect just about everything about them.
+Early fitness habits account for so much of what happens in later life.

 “Of course there are new issues these days with all manner of TV and computer based entertainment which seems to be quite addictive to many.
 I accept there is some brain stimulation involved in all this but it does not equate to the simple act of mucking around outdoors where you become a phenomenal processing machine; absorbing, digesting and computing a thousand messages a second.
 We process more messages in a day now than our ancient ancestors had to process in an entire lifetime.
 This is good and children must be open to it.
 Being outside provides a further horizon – metaphorically and literally!